hongjae79/Data-Science-ML-examples/README.md

-# Machine-Learning-in-Numpy
+# Machine-Learning

-Various machine learning code with numpy only.
+Various machine learning in code.

+Linear regression, linear classification, ANN are written in numpy only.